Toggle: English / Spanish

 - Swelling that is most often seen on the portion of the head which presented first

-The doctor will look at the swelling to confirm that it is a caput succedaneum.
+The health care provider will look at the swelling to confirm that it is a caput succedaneum.
 No other testing is needed.

 No treatment is needed.
-The problem usually goes away on its own within a few days.
+The problem most often goes away on its own within a few days.

 Complete recovery can be expected.
 The scalp will go back to a normal shape.

-Complications may include a yellow color to the skin (jaundice).
+Complications may include a yellow color to the skin (jaundice) if bruising is involved.